AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 * 1a.
 The compulsory fields given by the user was invalid.
     * 1a1.
 ResiConnect shows an error message.
+    * 1a2.
+User enters updated details.
-    Step 1a is repeated until the data is valid.
-Use case repeat resumes from Step 2.
+    Step 1a1-1a2 is repeated until the data entered is valid.
+Use case resumes from Step 2.

 * 2a.
 The student/staff/external vendor already exists.
   Use case ends.